Distance: 10.5 miles

 In the winter and spring the moors seem empty and lonely.
-In the Fall, however, the heather is in full bloom creating a lavender blanket over the moorland.
+In the Fall, however, the heather is in full bloom, creating a lavender blanket over the moorland.

-A popular (and the only) spot to stop for lunch on Cringle Moor was Lord Stones, a restaurant which attracted walkers, motorcyclists, cyclists and folks out for a Sunday drive.
+The only spot to stop for lunch on Cringle Moor was Lord Stones, a restaurant which attracted walkers, motorcyclists, cyclists and folks out for a Sunday drive.
 And, as we waited for our lunch, our Vermont friends from earlier at Reeth and last year’s C2C walk appeared.
 It is always good to encounter friends on the way – we had a great chat.

 Old boundary stones marking land ownership were common on this trail.

 From the top of Cringle Moor, we had a far-reaching view of our afternoon’s walk toward Kirby Bank and to the top of Hasty Bank.